-I recently had the pleasure of interviewing a very talented professional Photographer based in San Rafael, California.
+I recently had the pleasure of interviewing a very talented professional photographer based in San Rafael, California.
 Her name is Cathy Summa-Wolfe and she draws inspiration for her work from the natural beauty of her surroundings.
 As you browse through some of the photos from her collection below, I think you’ll agree that she’s quite accomplished at her craft.
 Thank you, Cathy, for spending the time to share your story with us and view of the world through your camera lens.
 Your body of work is truly inspiring.

 Can you please tell the readers a bit about yourself?

-My professional background encompasses a 30 year career in graphic design, photography, marketing and fundraising.
+My professional background encompasses a 30 year career in graphic design, photography, marketing, and fundraising.
 I have an MBA from CSU Monterey Bay and studied graphic design at the University of California, Santa Cruz.
 My design and communications work has received numerous regional and national awards.
-I retired as the Executive Director of Advancement, Communications and Community Relations at College of Marin in 2014 and have since been rediscovering photography and the creative arts.
+I retired as the Executive Director of Advancement, Communications and Community Relations at the College of Marin in 2014 and have since been rediscovering photography and the creative arts.

 Where do you call home?

 When did you first become interested in photography and how long have you been involved with it?